Whitehaven City Gear targeted by smash-and-grab thieves

 MEMPHIS, Tenn. — Smash-and-grab thieves hit the City Gear in Whitehaven Wednesday morning.

-The incident happened at around 2 a.m. in the 4000 block of Elvis Presley at the Whitehaven Plaza Shopping Center.
+The incident happened around 2 a.m. in the 4000 block of Elvis Presley at the Whitehaven Plaza Shopping Center.
+Memphis Police say multiple suspects in multiple vehicles tried to enter the business but could not.

 Multiple locations have been targeted in recent weeks, though this is the first time we know that the Whitehaven location has been targeted.